Exact Hopfion Vortices in a 3D Heisenberg Ferromagnet

-We conclude by pointing out that our magnetic model is not just an exactly solvable theoretical model that reveals all the topological aspects of hopfions succinctly, but is also useful in designing novel experiments to observe them.
+We conclude by pointing out that our magnetic model is not just an exactly solvable theoretical model that reveals all the topological aspects of the 3D topological solitons obtained by us succinctly, but is also useful in designing novel experiments to observe them.
 Specifically, we note that the $J_3$ term in the energy Eq. (\ref{Hc}) has the same effect as a perpendicular magnetic anisotropy (PMA) term $K S_{z}^2$ used in experiments.
-Hopfions with hopf charge $H=1$ have been studied in Ir/Co/Pt nano-disc multilayered systems, with the PMA term $K$ varying spatially over each layer, with a linear dependence \cite{kent}.
-Our results suggest that layers with a circularly symmetric inverse square dependence $1/\rho^2$ of the inhomogeneity in the anisotropy, will lead to stable hopfions with a range of $H$ values.
-Finally, we note that the inverse square interaction of our model that has led to exact solvability is {\it reminiscent} of the similar interaction (in a different context) between particles in the well known Calogero-Moser model which is known to be completely integrable, with connections to diverse fields \cite{CM}.
+Topological solitons have been studied in Ir/Co/Pt nano-disc multilayered systems, with the PMA term $K$ varying spatially over each layer, with a linear dependence \cite{kent}.
+Our results suggest that layers with a circularly symmetric inverse square dependence $1/\rho^2$ of the inhomogeneity in the anisotropy $\widetilde{J}_{3}$ will lead to stable hopfion vortices with a range of $H$ values.
+Some suggestions with regard to fabricating inhomogeneous magnetic materials have been made in \cite{balakrishnan2}.

+Finally, we note that the inverse square interaction of our model that has led to exact solvability is reminiscent of a similar interaction between particles in the well known Calogero-Moser model which is known to be completely integrable, with connections to diverse fields \cite{CM}.
 Hence our work has potential ramifications for other physical systems as well.

-We hope that our results will motivate the fabrication of inhomogeneous, anisotropic 3D magnetic materials that are described by our model, so that the exact hopfions predicted by it can be created in the laboratory and their possible applications in nanotechnology investigated.
+We hope that our results will motivate the fabrication of inhomogeneous, anisotropic 3D magnetic materials that are described by our model, so that the exact hopfion vortex solutions predicted by it can be created in the laboratory and their possible applications in nanotechnology investigated.

 \textit{Acknowledgments.}{\textbf{\textemdash}} We thank Ayhan Duzgun for help with the figures.
 The work of A.S. at Los Alamos National Laboratory was carried out under the auspices of the U.S. DOE and NNSA under Contract No. DEAC52-06NA25396.